thenexthub/Codira/docs/proposals/ObjCInteroperation.rst

 Access Control
 --------------

-Swift does give us one big tool for devirtualization that Objective-C
+Codira does give us one big tool for devirtualization that Objective-C
 lacks: access control.
-In Swift, access control determines visibility, and it doesn't make sense to override something that you can't see.
+In Codira, access control determines visibility, and it doesn't make sense to override something that you can't see.
 Therefore: